To improve your pronunciation, you need to become aware of, and be able to produce correctly, the English sounds, stress, rhythm and intonation.

 - Practice a lot with minimal pairs.
 Minimal pairs are two words that are pronounced exactly the same except for a single sound which is different in the two.
 Here is an example (UK) and here is another (US).

-- The phonemic chart (the sounds of English, British and American)
+- The phonemic chart (An essential tool to practice the sounds of English)